mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 “Hey,” I said unenthusiastically.

 “Oh, Michael.
-Is this your first time ever feeling heartbroken?”
+Is this your first time feeling heartbroken?”

 “I guess that’s what I’m feeling.
-I’ve never felt this way before, and it hurts.
+I’ve never felt this way before, and it HURTS.
 I freaking hate it!
 Have you ever felt heartbroken?”

 “Oh yeah.
 I definitely have.
 I think everyone has felt heartbroken at some point.
 It’s part of life.”

 “What was it like feeling heartbroken for you?”

 “Well, when my ex and I broke up, it was really hard.
 When he got back from his mission, he acted like he was avoiding me.
 We didn’t tell a lot of people in the ward that we were dating, but it sounded like some things were getting spread around about us.
-To make a long story short, when I was about to leave for my mission, I tried to talk things out with him, and he said that I needed to go find a better guy than him.
+To make a long story short, when I was about to leave for my mission, I tried to talk things out with him, but he said that I needed to go find a better guy than him.
 And I cried on the way to the MTC.”

 “Wow, that sounds awful.
 I can't imagine what it would be like to be in a relationship with someone and then break up.
 Maybe I now know why it's so hard.”